soos3d/universal-accounts-viem-starter/ethers-universal-accounts/README.md

    - Account balances are retrieved and shown

 4. **Execute Transactions**
-   - Users can initiate a simple BNB purchase
+   - Users can initiate a simple USDT purchase
    - Transaction progress and results are clearly displayed

 ## Important Notes